-A more specific numerical experiment is depicted in Figure 3.
-Here the exact distributions of maxima $H_5(x)$ (for n = 5), based on assumptions 1 and 1A, are compared.
-In case 1A, a variable parameter gamma distribution was assumed, with parameters $\theta = 0.5$ , $\tau = 5$ and $\beta = 1$ .
-In case 1, the variable scale parameter is replaced by a constant parameter $\alpha = \tau/\beta = 5$ (equal to the mean of the scale parameter of case 1A).
-The exact distribution of maxima for case 1 is almost a straight line on the Gumbel probability plot whereas that of case 1A is a convex curve.
+A more specific numerical experiment is depicted in Fig. 3.
+Here the exact distributions of maxima $H_5(x)$ (for n=5), based on assumptions 1 and 1A, are compared.
+In case 1A, a variable parameter gamma distribution was assumed, with parameters $\theta=0.5$, $\tau=5$ and $\beta=1$.
+In case 1, the variable scale parameter is replaced by a constant parameter $\alpha=\tau/\beta=5$ (equal to the mean of the scale parameter of case 1A).
+The exact distribution of maxima for case 1 is almost a straight line on the Gumbel probability plot, whereas that of case 1A is a convex curve.
 In addition to the theoretical distribution functions, empirical ones were also plotted, based on 4000 synthetic maxima.
-To these synthetic data series the EV1 and EV2 distributions were fitted and were also plotted in Figure 3.
-As expected, EV1 is in good agreement with the exact distribution of case 1 but departs significantly from the exact distribution in case 1A, especially in the tail that corresponds to large return periods.
-In contrast, the EV2 distribution (estimated $\kappa = 0.20$ ) is almost indistinguishable from the exact distribution.
+To these synthetic data series the EV1 and EV2 distributions were fitted and were also plotted in Fig. 3.
+As expected, EV1 is in good agreement with the exact distribution of case 1, but departs significantly from the exact distribution in case 1A, especially in the tail that corresponds to large return periods.
+In contrast, the EV2 distribution (estimated $\kappa=0.20$) is almost indistinguishable from the exact distribution.

-A second simpler example was based again on gamma parent distribution function with constant shape parameter $\theta = 0.5$ and scale parameter shifting between two values, $\alpha_1 = 2$ and $\alpha_2 = 6$ which are sampled at random with probabilities 0.25 and 0.75, respectively.
+A second, simpler example was based again on gamma parent distribution function with constant shape parameter $\theta=0.5$ and scale parameter shifting between two values, $\alpha_1=2$ and $\alpha_2=6$ which are sampled at random with probabilities 0.25 and 0.75, respectively.
 The two values of the scale parameter could be thought of as representing two epochs, a wet and a dry or even two distinct competing processes as in Walshaw (2000).
-For comparison, a gamma distribution with constant parameter $\alpha = 5$ (again equal to the mean of $\alpha_1$ and $\alpha_2$ ) was used.
+For comparison, a gamma distribution with constant parameter $\alpha=5$ (again equal to the mean of α_1 and α_2) was used.
 Here, the theoretical distributions were not determined but rather empirical ones were plotted, based on 4000 synthetic maxima.
-To these synthetic data series, the EV1 and EV2 distributions were fitted and were also plotted in Figure 4.
-As in Figure 3, EV1 is in good agreement with the empirical distribution of the variable parameter case.
+To these synthetic data series, the EV1 and EV2 distributions were fitted and were also plotted in Fig. 4.
+As in Fig. 3, EV1 is in good agreement with the empirical distribution of the constant parameter case but departs significantly from the empirical distribution of the variable parameter case.
 Again, the departure is greatest in the tail, i.e. in large return periods.
-In contrast, EV2 (with $\kappa = 0.20$ ) agrees well with the simulated distribution.
+In contrast, EV2 (with $\kappa=0.20$) agrees well with the simulated distribution.